Towards Quantized Model Parallelism for Graph-Augmented MLPs Based on Gradient-Free ADMM Framework: The pdADMM-G Algorithm

-The high-level overview of the pdADMM algorithm is shown in Figure \ref{fig:pdADMM framework}.
-Specifically, the whole GA-MLP is split into multiple layers, each of which can be optimized by an independent client.
-Therefore, the layerwise training can be implemented in parallel.
+The high-level overview of the pdADMM-G algorithm is shown in Figure \ref{fig:pdADMM-G framework}.
+Specifically, the inputs of GA-MLP models are augmented by $H\psi_k(A) \ (k=1,\cdots,K)$, and then GA-MLP models are split into multiple layers, each of which can be optimized by an independent client.
+Therefore, layerwise training can be implemented in parallel.
 Moreover, the gradient vanishing problem can be avoided in this way.
 This is because the accumulated gradient calculated by the backpropagation algorithm is split into layerwise components. \\ Now we follow the ADMM routine to solve Problem \ref{prob:problem 2}.
 The augmented Lagrangian function is formulated mathematically as follows: